moorenat/mallco/README.md

 This database driven web app was built as the portfolio project for my Databases course.
 Unfortunately this app is not currently hosted but I have provided the code for review.

-## This was built with Node, Express, Handlebars, HTML, CSS and MySQL with MariaDB running on OSU's engineering servers.
+## Built with Node, Express, Handlebars, HTML, CSS and MySQL with MariaDB running on OSU's engineering servers.